-Motivational Sales Lesson: This motivational story for sales can teach all of us a lot about being in sales.
+Motivational Sales Lesson: Of all our motivational sales stories, this story can teach all of us a lot about being in sales.
 Looking back, Cabrera confirms that getting sacked was one of the best things that ever happened to him.
-He learned that disappointment can be extremely motivating, and that if you’re too focused on the status quo you miss the opportunity for innovation.
+He learned that disappointment can be extremely motivating and that if you’re too focused on the status quo you miss the opportunity for innovation.
 Let’s face it: outside your comfort zone is often where you make some of your biggest personal and professional strides.

 3. Fall Down 77 times, Stand up 78